PratyushBalaji/BMTC-API/README.md

 Made with the help of the [Bruno API Client](https://www.usebruno.com/) and existing documentation ([Swagger](https://nimmbus.netlify.app/), [GitHub](https://github.com/Vonter/open-bmtc)) by seadeep42 and Vonter on GitHub

+**Disclaimer**
+This project is intended strictly for educational and informational purposes.
+The data and API usage demonstrated here are meant solely to help understand how BMTC services function and retrieve data.
+Any use of this information in personal or public applications may place unintended load on BMTC servers and disrupt official services.

+**I do not accept any responsibility or liability for consequences arising from the misuse of this data or API.
+Use at your own discretion and respect the intended limits of the service.**

 ---

 ## API Details